How did astronomers including Nevil Maskelyne, fifth Astronomer Royal, help solve the longitude problem?

 This was refined during sea trials, and became the first marine sextant.
 Bradley concluded that Mayer’s tables, alongside a good instrument of this sort could determine a ship’s longitude to within 1°.
 This result brought Mayer’s proposal within the limits of the 1714 Longitude Act.

 Mayer’s ideas were trialled on a longer British voyage, an expedition to the Atlantic island of St Helena to observe the transit of Venus across the face of the Sun in 1761.
 Nevil Maskelyne (1732–1811), a mathematics graduate from Cambridge who was already working with Bradley, was appointed to make the transit observations and used the voyage to St Helena to test Mayer’s ideas.
 By the time they anchored, Maskelyne was able to report that his longitude reckoning by lunars was only 1½° in error compared to errors of up to 10° from dead reckoning.

-Once he returned, Maskelyne became a vociferous advocate of lunars.
-He told the Royal Society that anyone with sufficient time and ability could now determine their longitude at sea.
-In fact, the calculations were decidedly lengthy.
+Once he returned, Maskelyne became a huge advocate of lunars.
+He told the Royal Society that anyone with sufficient time and ability could now work out their longitude at sea.
+In actual fact, the calculations were decidedly lengthy.
 They would become simpler if pre-computed tables of the Moon’s future positions were produced, an idea Maskelyne got from the Connaissance des temps (the French almanac) for 1761.

 Maskelyne and the Nautical Almanac